The Complete Guide to Building a Skill

 Submit to the Platform

-Once the skill is ready, submit it for security review and publication on Skills IL.
+Once the skill is ready and passes validation, submit it for security review and publication on Skills IL.
+You can also use the Skill Creator to generate and iterate on skills.